CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_hitachi_volume.html.markdown

 # Data Source: intersight_storage_hitachi_volume
 A volume entity in Hitachi storage array.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_storage_hitachi_volume.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `clpr_id`:(int) CLPR (Cache Logical Partition) number of this volume.
 * `data_reduction_mode`:(string) Setting of the capacity saving function (dedupe and compression).* `N/A` - Not available.* `Compression` - The capacity saving function (compression) is enabled.* `Compression Deduplication` - The capacity saving function (compression and deduplication) is enabled.* `Disabled` - The capacity saving function (compression and deduplication) is disabled.